s-r-hama/store-hours-agent/README.md

 This kind of real-world environment/configuration issue is something LangSmith helps surface quickly.

-# ••8.
-Key Concepts Demonstrated••
+# 8. Key Concepts Demonstrated

-Building a structured LangGraph workflow
+* Building a structured LangGraph workflow

-Using LangSmith datasets for evaluation
+* Using LangSmith datasets for evaluation

-Running an evaluation through the UI and SDK
+* Running an evaluation through the UI and SDK

-Inspecting traces for debugging
+* Inspecting traces for debugging

-Handling model, state, and configuration errors
+* Handling model, state, and configuration errors